massgov/mayflower/react/src/components/organisms/Teaser/Teaser.md

-### Description
-Short teaser for a related press event with an optional image.

 ### Status
 This component is deprecated and is replaced by [GenTeaser](../GenTeaser).
 This component will be archive in the next major version.